Nashville Bicycle Accident Attorney

 The state of Tennessee recorded 435 bicycle accidents in 2017.
 Davidson County alone saw 89 bicycle accidents – the most out of any county except Shelby.
 Bicyclists are some of the road’s most vulnerable users.
 When motorists don’t pay attention to the road, drive distracted, or break traffic laws, bicyclists pay the price.
-The attorneys at Larry R. Williams, PLLC represent injured bicyclists in Nashville.
+The Nashville bicycle accident attorneys at Larry R. Williams, PLLC represent injured bicyclists in Nashville.
 We’ll help you fight for fair compensation.
-Contact us today for your free case evaluation.
+Contact our skilled injury lawyers today for your free bike accident case evaluation.

 Tennessee Bicycle Accident Laws

 The Nashville bicycle accident attorneys at our Tennessee law firm are very knowledgeable when it comes to cyclist laws in Tennessee.
 Bicyclists in Tennessee have certain rights and responsibilities.
 The law considers bikes vehicles.
 Therefore, they have a right to the road like other vehicles (except on highways).
 Other drivers must treat cyclists with respect while on the road, yielding the right-of-way when applicable and keeping a safe distance at all times.
 Driving too closely to a bicycle (within three feet) is against the law and can be dangerous for the cyclist.
 Cyclists must stay as far as possible to the right-hand side of the road, unless avoiding debris or making a left turn.